ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 There are four tables : stores, inventory, products and sales.

 # Step 2:  Data cleaning and transformation
-1. Check if data type in tables are in appropriate format and update or modify them if necessary
+1. Check if data type in tables are in appropriate format and update or modify them if necessary.

 `a. sales`